-17. ASEAN Leaders welcomed Japan's intention to participate more actively in and enhance cooperation with the United Nations Peacekeeping Operations (UNPKO) as well as humanitarian assistance and disaster relief and towards that end, took note of its new law entitled Legislation for Peace and Security of Japan and the International Community, adopted in September 2015.
+17. ASEAN Leaders welcomed Japan's current efforts under Proactive Contribution to Peace based on the principle of international cooperation, in particular its intention to participate more actively in and enhance cooperation with the United Nations Peacekeeping Operations (UNPKO) as well as humanitarian assistance and disaster relief and towards that end, took note of its new law entitled Legislation for Peace and Security of Japan and the International Community, adopted in September 2015.